sabotrax/agon-retro-case/README.md

 * 1x Cherry G84-4100 mini keyboard.
 The keyboard is relatively expensive, but it's also available used or as B-stock.
 Mine cost 19 euros on eBay.
 * 1x QIANRENON USB A U-shaped adapter.
 You can also omit the adapter, but then the keyboard cable will be visible outside the case.
-* 1x IDC/flat ribbon cable 34 pin extension (male/female) cable 30 cm.
+* 1x IDC/flat ribbon cable 34 pin extension cable (male/female) 30 cm.
-* 1x IDC/flat ribbon cable 10 pin extension (male/female) cable 30 cm.
+* 1x IDC/flat ribbon cable 10 pin extension cable (male/female) 30 cm.
-* 14x M3x10 screws.
+* 20x M3x10 screws.
-* 15x M3x12 screws.
+* 14x M3x12 screws.
+* 3x M3x16 screws.
-* 29x M3 screw nuts.
+* 37x M3 screw nuts.

 ## Assembly instructions